ReadyMouse/ReadyMouse/README.md

 ## Hey friend 👋

+Building the future with AI and blockchain tech 🚀 Former defense contractor, current crypto developer, always learning something new.

 <!--
 **ReadyMouse/ReadyMouse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.